Dog Soft Tissue Massage Techniques

 Massage is a therapy that reaches back across time and cultures.
 It has also been the focus of much positive contemporary research and discovery.

 Dog owners who have had a good to great experience with massage may also be keen to seek this treatment for their dogs.

 Primary aims of canine soft tissue massage and techniques include relaxing muscles, reducing muscle pain & improving muscle function.

 muscle massage plus joint manipulation and as indicated acupuncture

 Conditions treated with massage combined with manipulation & mobilization

 Some of the therapeutic aims of soft tissue massage include:

-Similar to massage, one of the key objectives of joint mobilization & manipulation is to help relax & improve muscle function.
-Less joint irritation means less need for reactive or ‘protective’ muscle
+It may surprise many people, that similar to massage, one of the key objectives of joint mobilization & manipulation are to help relax & improve muscle function-especially of the very deep & intermediate muscles of the spine.

 He is also one of the few animal chiropractors in Australia who focuses exclusively on dogs.